Numerical simulations of a RF-RF hybrid plasma torch with argon at atmospheric pressure: Evolution of the minimum sustaining current

 \section{Evolution of the minimum sustaining current}

-All the results presented in this section were obtained with transient studies, i.e. time-resolved simulations where equations are solved in the frequency domain.
+All the results presented in this section were obtained with transient studies, i.e., time-resolved simulations where equations are solved in the frequency domain.
 The operating conditions (current, gas flow, temperature at the boundaries) were kept constant long enough to reach a stable state.
 In this report, the main quantity of interest is the MSI.
 Although the notion of minimum sustaining power (MSP) is more often used, we decided to simulate the MF coil excitation with current rather than power, as it is closer to how we operate our lab facilities.

-A characteristic of ICPs is the presence of hysteresis: while ramping it up, the current triggering ignition has a different value from the one obtained at plasma extinction while ramping it down.
-However, to obtain a converging simulation, we had to set the initial gas, wall and inlet temperatures at $8000~K$.
-Consequently, the corresponding current values for the ignition are not relevant and the hysteresis will not be discussed here.
+A characteristic of ICPs is the presence of hysteresis: the transition from E-mode (capacitive coupling) to H-mode (inductive coupling) occurs at a higher RF current while ramping up than the H-E transition while ramping down.
+Note that the E-mode is equivalent to plasma extinction in our model.
+To obtain converging simulations, we had to set the initial gas, wall and inlet temperatures at $8000~K$.
+Consequently, the corresponding current values for the ignition are not relevant and the hysteresis will not be characterized here.
 Only the MSI obtained while ramping down the current is presented in this section, as it is obtained with proper wall and inlet temperatures of $293.15~K$.
 The reason to do so is twofold: \begin{itemize} \item Numerical instabilities can prevent convergence.
 It often occurs when the temperature gradient is too great. \item Coupling electromagnetic power into the plasma requires a non-negligible electrical conductivity $\sigma$.
 By default in COMSOL, $\sigma$ is implemented as a material property function of temperature only, with $\sigma_{\rm Ar}(T < 4500~K) < 1~S/m$.
 It implies that, except for extremely large (and non-realistic) values of current, the ignition will not take place at ambient temperature in our simulations.
 While experimenting in the laboratory, some free charge carriers are always present in the gas, whether they come from scarce kinetic ionization, radiation or directly generated from a sparkling device.
 These free charge carriers are not handled in the model. \end{itemize}

 As a preliminary step, it is of interest to calculate: (i) the MSP of the HF coil when the MF coil is not working, (ii) the MSI of the MF coil when the HF coil is not working.
 We obtained the following results: \begin{itemize} \item HF coil alone: MSP $\in [990~W ; 1050~W]$, for a corresponding coil current of $89.4~A$. \item MF coil alone: MSI $= 444~A$, for a corresponding coil power of $15.2~kW$. \end{itemize} As expected, sustaining a plasma at high frequencies requires drastically less power/current than at medium or low frequencies.
 However, as mentioned previously, the costs of the corresponding electronics also greatly increase with the frequency when one wants to couple more power.